 With these questions in mind let’s jump into our massive guide to unique travel gifts for business travelers, digital nomads, expats, overseas English teachers, backpackers, and whoever you might know that travels often.

-To make absolutely sure all of the unique travel gift ideas on this list were popular with our readers, we double-checked our analytics to see what items were most clicked and purchased via links on related articles, right here on Hobo with a Laptop.
+To make absolutely sure all of the travelling gift ideas on this list were popular with our readers, we double-checked our analytics to see what items were most clicked and purchased via links on related articles, right here on Hobo with a Laptop.

 All digital nomad gifts on this list are curated from our own digital nomad packing list (his and hers), our massive guide to business travel tools and resources, and of course, Amazon’s top-sellers lists.